Congratulations! You have won your Social Security disability case and have been approved for SSI!

 Personally, I have never seen benefits paid before the receiving a decision.

 However, I have started to see some cases where a client receives a letter from the local Social Security office scheduling an appointment to process benefits before the decision is delivered.
-Clearly, the Judge’s office is entering the decision and Social Security acting on it immediately (and kudos for that), while the decision takes a few days to be delivered by the post office.
+Continue reading Super fast Social Security disability benefits

 In some disability decisions, the judge ask Social Security to review the case, sometimes as short as six months, sometimes the judge asks for a review in a couple of years.